Photosphere

 ca. 1889

-Invented by Conti and manufactured by Compagnie Francis de Photographie, the Photosphere was made of pre-tarnished silver-plated brass.
-It was a rigid-bodied camera for single exposures on dry plates and came with either a metal plate magazine or double wooden plate holders.
+How can you not love a camera as whimsically-designed and sturdy as the Photosphere?
+Invented by Conti and manufactured by Compagnie Francaise de Photographie, the Photosphere was made of pre-tarnished silver-plated brass.
+It was a rigid-bodied camera for single exposures on 9 x 12 cm dry plates and came with either a metal plate magazine or double wooden plate holders.
 The lens was a periscopic 95mm f/13, and the hemispherical part of the bell-shaped front housed a spring-powered shutter.
-A truly unique design!